FindMySchool LogoFindMySchool

 Dr Tim Greene has led the Upper School since 2016.
 An Oxford-educated chemist who read at Downing College, Cambridge, and later completed his doctorate, Greene brings intellectual credibility and contemporary outlook.
 Under his leadership, the ISI inspection in October 2023 rated the school Excellent, affirming both academic quality and pastoral care standards that had been questioned following earlier safeguarding incidents.
 The sense of community here is genuine.
 Sixth formers move into a dedicated Sixth Form Centre with their own Junior Common Room, signalling a transition into semi-adult autonomy.
 Boarders describe house life as genuinely formative, with housemasters and housemistresses living on-site alongside their families, creating the texture of real community rather than mere institutional residence.

-In 2024, Clifton produced results that reflect its position in the top tier of independent schools.
-54% of GCSE entries achieved grades 9–7, compared to the England average of 54%.
-At first glance, this appears aligned to national performance, but the context differs significantly: this is an independent school drawing from a selective intake, where the comparison is more meaningful against other independent schools than state averages.
-The school ranks 346th in England for GCSE outcomes (FindMySchool ranking), placing it in the top 8%.
-Locally, among 87 schools in the Bristol area, Clifton ranks 6th.
+In the current dataset, Clifton produced results that reflect its position in the top tier of independent schools.
+58% of GCSE entries achieved grades 9-7.
+The school ranks 327th of 3,895 in England for GCSE academic outcomes (FindMySchool ranking), placing it in the top 9%.
+Locally, among Bristol schools, Clifton ranks 6th on the local secondary ranking.

 The sixth form is where Clifton's academic ambition becomes particularly visible.
-In 2024, 76% of A-level grades achieved A*–B, well above the England average of 47%.
-Specifically, 15% of entries achieved A*, 29% achieved A, 31% achieved B. The school ranks 308th in England for A-level results (FindMySchool data), placing it in the top 12% of schools.
+In the 2025 dataset, 80% of A-level grades achieved A*-B. Specifically, 20% of entries achieved A*, 30% achieved A, and 30% achieved B. The school ranks 294th of 2,549 in England for A-level academic outcomes (FindMySchool data), placing it in a strong national position.
 Thirty-nine subjects are offered at A-level, an unusually broad menu that includes classical languages (Latin, Greek), extended humanities (philosophy, politics, psychology), sciences, and creative options.
 The most popular combinations remain mathematics, sciences, and humanities, reflecting both student interest and genuine strength across these disciplines.

 Beyond raw grades, Clifton has fostered a culture where academic rigour coexists with intellectual curiosity.
 Students are encouraged toward extended reading, essay competitions, and Olympiad participation.
 The sciences, particularly, receive emphasis with dedicated labs and a specialized scientific library (the Stone Library) housing 5,000 volumes.